-During the three months ended 30 September 2014, total expenditures on the Ollachea Gold Project were \$2.1 million, most of which was capitalized.
-Investments at Ollachea during the third quarter of 2014 were focussed on advancing the Construction Permit, maintaining the exploration tunnel, community development and ongoing environmental and security costs.
+During 2014, total expenditures on the Ollachea Gold Project were \$8.0 million, most of which was capitalized.
+Investments at Ollachea during 2014 were focussed on advancing the Construction Permit, maintaining the exploration tunnel, community development, and ongoing environmental and security costs.